 Vredestein Quatrac Pro tire

-Furthermore, the tire provides precise steering and handling across all seasons.
-The tire’s warranty is another advantage.
+Vredestein Quatrac Pro is a high-quality, grand touring tire.
+Like the Michelin CrossClimate2, it is also one of the best-selling all-season tires in its category.
 It has up to 50,000 miles or 8 years warranty.
 The manufacturer also includes a 30-day trial period.
 Apart from that, there’s another 1-year road hazard warranty.

 Pros